I might as well use this part of the page to tell a little bit about myself.

 I enjoy playing games, reading about them, listening to video game related podcasts and watching videos.
 I am also an avid fan of eSports (StarCraft and CS: GO in particular) and books based on video games (favourite being Resident Evil books by S. D. Perry).
 I really, REALLY like the culture of video games.

 My all time favourite game series are Resident Evil (hence the Hunk avatar and page picture) and Silent Hill.
-Anything survival-horror is great, though! :D I’m also a big fan of FPS games.
+Anything survival-horror is great, though!
+I’m also a big fan of FPS games.
 I was probably 5 years old when I’ve played through DOOM the first time (yeah, I did used iddqd and idkfa, but I was a kid).

 is for games that don't have one clear goal (rogue-likes, sports games, multiplayer-only titles, MMORPGs) or are just too broad and expansive (civ-likes, 4x games).
-Freemium games for mobile devices also fall under this category.

 games are seen through to the end, I have an opinion about them and I can partake in a conversations that mention them.

 that I've done pretty much everything there is to do.
 Usually, if I get all the achievements for a game - it's

 One more thing to note!
 If I have a game on multiple platforms and I've

 it on one platform I'll mark it as such on all the other platforms as well (examples in my collection would be Theme Hospital, Legacy of Kain: Soul Reaver, etc).
 I think it is a fair thing to do when the games are nearly identical.

 1) Compilations of games are split into single entries only if they are represented this way in Steam, GOG or other platform's library.
 Also if each of the games have their own trophy/achievement list;